krischik/SteemRubyTutorial/Documents/Part-14.md

    end
 ```

-Steem Engine uses a simpler but more error prone numeric index to load batches of rows.
+Steem Engine uses a simpler but more error prone numeric index to load the rows in batches.
 It's easier as only a numeric index is used to keep track of the start row.
-But it will lead to dupplicates and missing rows if rows are added or deleted while itterating over the result set.
+But it will lead to duplicate and missing rows if rows are added or deleted while iterating over the result set.

 ```ruby
    _current = 0